Information on what needs listed building consent, repairs or emergency works, how to submit an application and how it will be judged.

 This list is not exhaustive and is intended as a guide only.
 Consent may need to be obtained even if planning permission is not required for the work.
 You are strongly advised to contact us before any works are carried out and we will be happy to advise you on whether you need to seek permission first.
-You may wish to complete a One Stop Shop enquiry form to ascertain what permissions you may require from the local planning authority.
+You may wish to complete a One-Stop-Shop enquiry form to ascertain what permissions you may require from the local planning authority.

-Further details on how to make a pre-application enquiry, and the cost associated with such enquiries can be found on the Pre-application advice page of the website.
+Further details on how to make a pre-application enquiry and the cost associated with such enquiries can be found on the Pre-application advice page of the website.

-Repairs to listed buildings
+Repairs to Listed Buildings

 Owners of listed buildings are strongly encouraged to keep them in good repair.
-Repairs to listed buildings using traditional materials and building techniques on like-for-like basis will not normally require listed building consent but is always wise to check with the local planning authority before commencing work.
+Repairs to listed buildings using traditional materials and building techniques on a like-for-like basis will not normally require listed building consent but is always wise to check with the local planning authority before commencing work.
 When carrying out repairs it is advisable to appoint a professionally qualified person with experience of listed buildings to act on your behalf and supervise the work.

-What if I need to carry out emergency work to a listed building
+What if I need to carry out emergency work to a listed building?

 You should contact us as soon as possible if damage has occurred or emergency works are required, and we will then decide if Listed Building Consent is needed or run you through the options available to you.

-It is a criminal offence to execute any works to a listed building which affects its character, without prior consent of the local planning authority.
-Failure to obtain listed building consent for the works (or doing works not in accordance with such a consent) may result in prosecution and the serving of a listed building enforcement notice requiring the complete restoration of the building.
+It is a criminal offence to execute any works to a listed building which affects its character, without the prior consent of the local planning authority.
+Failure to obtain listed building consent for the works (or doing works not in accordance with such consent) may result in prosecution and the serving of a listed building enforcement notice requiring the complete restoration of the building.
 If convicted there are heavy fines and or imprisonment for such an offence.